Educational Internship Opportunities

 Education Internship Application

-Anyone interested in any Education internship will need to send a copy of their college transcripts, professional resume and cover letter to Shelley Orloski, 500 Edgewood Ave, Akron, OH 44307.
+Anyone interested in any Education internship will need to send an application, cover letter, professional resume and a copy of their college transcripts to Shelley Orloski, 500 Edgewood Ave, Akron, OH 44307.
 The General Education, ZooCamp and Teen Volunteer Interns must have an updated TB (within 12 months) and tetanus shot (within 5 years) and provide proof of the same.

 *Internship opportunities at the Akron Zoo are unpaid.